GGG-KILLER/git-crypt-agessh/README.md

 When you run `git restore`, the filters should now be recognized, and the restored file will be decrypted.

+### 💡 Tip

+If you want a little extra peace of mind while using this, consider initializing with `git-crypt-agessh init -v`; using the verbose flag will configure `git-crypt-agessh` so that it prints info messages whenever `clean` and `smudge` are invoked.

 ## Related

 - [vlaci/git-agecrypt](https://github.com/vlaci/git-agecrypt)